Mejval5/LabHUB/readme.md

 (SELECT crypt('PutYourPasswordHere', salt) FROM salt)

 **Then run these commands**
-pginit
+createdb -h localhost -p 5432 sciencedata pg_ctl -D database -l logs/dbLog.log start

-pg_ctl -D database -l logs/dbLog.log start
+**When prompted by the next command write this password: Nejlepsi69Science** createuser -s -P labhub

 psql -d sciencedata -a -f sql/init.sql

 **Now you can start the server by command:**